ctwhome/top-nuxt3/composables/README.md

 # Composables directory
+Nuxt 3 supports composables/ directory to automatically import your Vue composables into your application using auto-imports!

 Composables are used to store value.
 Vue 3 enables the creation of reactive variables outside the framework for reusability.

 - By convention, the composables names add the word "use" attached to the name.